Mental Health got a lot of attention in October due to #WorldMentalHealthDay

 Ask For Help

 Missy has put together a list of different helpings available to Irish teens.
 If you’re stressed-out about the thought of talking to someone who knows you, please take advantage of one of these services.
 You will not be judged.
 Seeking help is not a sign of weakness.
-In-fact it shows great straight.
-Asking for help is often the most difficult step in improving your mental health.
+In-fact it shows great strength.
+Asking for help is often the most difficult step in improving your mental health as it can be so scary to put yourself and your struggles out there.
+But we promise it’s for the best and it’s the first huge step to getting better.

 Why not share your own 5 Ways To Improve Your Mental Health in the comments below?